TANMAYGHODE/assignment/README.md

 -train.py
 -README.md

-5. Run 'train.py' file for training model.
+5. Run `train.py` file for training model.

-6. To infer the model run 'infer.py' using 'Data' as the folder.
+6. To infer the model run `infer.py` using `Data` as the folder.